jsgarvin/update_attribute_with_validations/README.md

 Changes ActiveRecord's update_attribute (singular) method to behave more intuitively and consistently like update_attributes (plural).
-ActiveRecord's built-in update_attribute (singular) will skip validation checks save the record regardless, unlike update_attributes (plural), which will not.
+ActiveRecord's built-in update_attribute (singular) will skip validation checks and save the record regardless, unlike update_attributes (plural), which will not.

 Installation
 ------------